10 Steps to Create a Life You Love

 To make the most of your life; you have to create a life YOU love.
 Here are 10 ways to build a wonderful life and start living a life you love.

 You don’t need a plan, or be a certain age, or lose 20 pounds to design a life you love.
 Building a wonderful life is something anyone can do!
 Here are my favorite (and much used) ways to start creating a life you love.

 Why You Want to Create a Life You Love

 After working with over 10,000 people in education, I believe that we are hard-wired as humans to grow.
-Our growth or our versions of a life we love are as unique as we are.
+Our versions of a life we love are as unique as we are.
 Even as we simultaneously appreciate all the we have or have done, we also want more.

 And that feels like a BETTER LIFE!
-A life I can love.
+A life you can love.